Blog

 If I use a dedicated e-label solution, can I link to my own website?

-When a wine producer uses software to generate QR codes and e-labels for their wine, it’s reasonable that they will want to include links in the e-label so that customers can easily find the wine product or brand’s official website.
+When a wine producer uses software to generate QR codes and e-labels for their wines, it’s not surprising that they may want to include links in the mandatory details “e-label” so that customers can easily find the wine brand’s official website.

 What are the benefits of using QR codes to display the wine ingredient information?